 Cryptocurrencies are those rewards, but since the hosting and mining costs are incurred in fiat, there has to be a way of turning these “coins” into actual currency to cover expenses.
 Without compensation, nobody would be able to bear the burden of hosting and running the network for long.

 No hosts, no miners, no blockchain.
-The blockchain is an engine that must be kept running in perpetuity to continue functioning.
+The blockchain is an engine that must be kept running in perpetuity to continue functioning (at least as long as proof of work is the standard).

 With me so far?